-The Matsui Center is located on the bottom floor of Moses Hall at the University of
+The Matsui Center is located on the first floor of Moses Hall at the University of

 Dr. Christine Trost, Director